How to Teach Letters and Sounds

 The Teaching Cards came later.
 I found that when I was working with upper elementary and middle school kids who didn’t know some basic sounds, reading Alphabet Tales just was not an option.
 But I could take out a Teaching Card of the letter/sound they didn’t know (usually vowels) and show them the picture while saying the sound.
 When they groaned at the babyish picture, my response always was, “I know, I know, so just take one little peek and I’ll put it away.”
 And it worked every time.
 Teaching Cards are also a good resource to have on hand to quickly remind a child of a sound they forgot for a second.

 The Teaching Cards are also a handy resource for the adult.
 On the reverse of the card is the mini-lesson, the hand motion, and the activity.
 While you can show your students the front of the card, you can sneak a peak at the back and remember all the stuff you wanted to say and do.

 If I had to summarize what I have learned from kids who struggle with reading it would be two things.
 One is that kids can learn.
 And just because they are older doesn’t mean they are incapable.
 It just means they still haven’t had anyone discover what they don’t know.
 And what they missed in Kindergarten is still missing.
 Two is that much of the struggles around reading have to do with not having been taught to listen to the sounds words make and then represent those sounds with the corresponding symbols.
 We aren’t even taught this stuff in school!

-And when your kiddos know Alphabet Tales inside and out, you will be ready to follow up with the Spelling and Phonics Kit which will guide you as you teach sounds and their symbols from Kindergarten to adult level spellings!
+And when your kiddos know Alphabet Tales inside and out, you will be ready to follow up with Easy-for-Me™ Teaching Kit 1, which will guide you as you teach reading!